 April Showers

-With spring rains converging with snowmelt, every tributary swells with water pushing its way downstream.
-Our river, creeks, and waterfalls become powerful forces of nature–both awe-inspiring and destructive.
+As the spring rains merge with snowmelt, every tributary swells and pushes downstream.
+Our rivers, creeks, and waterfalls become powerful, both awe-inspiring and destructive.

 These beautiful creeks around Rochester impact us in such subtle ways they sometimes disappear into the background of our lives.